webknit/Whac-Some-Pixels/README.md

 # Whac-Some-Pixels

-A JS game based ont he classic Whac-A-Mole
+A JS game based on the classic Whac-A-Mole arcade game